Nishi-Tetsu bus hijacking: Aftermath

 The teenager was arrested under the Firearm and Sword Control Law and the Law for the Punishment of Extortion Involving Hostage-Taking.
-Amidst other high profile crimes perpetrated by adolescents, a revision of juvenile law was enacted on 28 November 2000, lowering the age for criminal punishment from 16 to 14, becoming effective on 1 April 2001.
+He refused to give a motive for the hijacking, although it was noted that he had previously spent time at a psychiatric institution, where doctors attested only to "character problems" and no mental illness.
+He was nevertheless involuntarily committed after making death threats and purchasing a knife online.
+He had been out of the hospital on temporary release due to the Golden Week holidays.
+During the trial, the perpetrator claimed "his other self" had told him to kill the other passengers.
+It was also found that he had developed an interest in the 1997 Kobe child murders and used the nickname "cat killer" as a reference to the murders.
+Amidst other high-profile crimes perpetrated by adolescents, a revision of juvenile law was enacted on 28 November 2000, lowering the age for criminal punishment from 16 to 14, becoming effective on 1 April 2001.

 In 2006, the suspect was officially released from a medical reformatory facility.
 This action led to calls to reform the Juvenile Act, which had been law since 1948.

 The Hiroshima Prefectural Police established the Hostage Rescue Team in the Hiroshima Prefectural Police's Criminal Investigation Department as part of lessons learned from the incident.

-One of the injured victims, Yumiko Yamaguchi, spent over a month in hospital care, retaining a scar across the left cheek to the corner of her mouth.
+One of the injured victims, Yumiko Yamaguchi (山口由美子), spent over a month in hospital care, retaining a scar across the left cheek to the corner of her mouth.
 She was a friend to the sole fatality, who was the elementary school teacher of her three children.
 Because she heard that the perpetrator had skipped school in the past, she founded a child's welfare organisation in Saga, specialising in truants.
 In 2005, Yamaguchi visited perpetrator while he was still in detention, voicing sympathy for the "pain he must have been in" but also telling him he was not forgiven.
 He subsequently bowed and wrote a letter to Yamaguchi that he cried following their encounter.
 Following the introduction of harsher criminal laws for juveniles, Yamaguchi also became an advocate of rehabilitative justice.
 In 2024, she published a book "Rebirth" ("再生"), which dealt with the recovery of the injured following the hijacking.